Do you want to know more about the Lat Pulldown exercise? The lat pulldown is a great exercise when adding size and

 - Keeping your elbows close to your body, slowly lower the bar to the starting position.

 - Repeat for the desired number of reps.

 What Muscles are Used to Complete the Lat Pulldown?

 The lat pulldown is an excellent exercise for targeting the latissimus dorsi – the large muscles on the sides of your upper body.
 We often refer to these muscles as the “lats.”
 Other muscles used during this exercise include the biceps, traps, and rear delts.

 Who Can Benefit from Performing the Lat Pulldown?

 The lat pulldown is an excellent exercise for anyone looking to build strength and size in their back muscles.
 It can be especially beneficial for athletes who take part in sports that require a lot of upper body strength, such as football, baseball, bodybuilding, and swimming.

 What Mistakes Do People Make When Completing the Lat Pulldown?

 Another mistake is not keeping their elbows close to their body when lowering their weight.
 This can cause shoulder pain.
-Finally, some people arch their back when lifting the weight, leading to lower back pain.
+Finally, some people arch their backs when lifting weights, leading to lower back pain.
 By avoiding these mistakes, you’ll be able to perform the lat pulldown safely and effectively.

 Here is a lat pulldown workout that you can use to target your back muscles

 - Warm up with some light cardio for 5-10 minutes.

-- Lat Pulldown – Perform 3 sets of 12-15 reps using a challenging weight that allows you to maintain excellent form.
+- Lat Pulldown – Perform three sets of 12-15 reps using a challenging weight that allows you to maintain excellent form.
 Rest 60 seconds between sets.